Friday, June 5, 2015

 Lightly breaded and baked to perfection

 With green beans and garlic mashed potatoes.
-One order of fresh-cut onion rings and she topped it off with a glass of nutty Irish coffee.
+She ordered a fresh-cut onion ring and topped it off with a glass of nutty Irish coffee.
 7/21

 Onion Rings at Captain Fishbones

-2014 July 15 Ate lunch at Legal Sea Food, supper
+2014 July 15 Ate lunch at Legal Sea Foods, supper

 2014 July 16